mojotech/capybara-ui/README.md

-Tasty APIs to help you with your cucumbers.
+# Dill

+Write tastier tests.

 ## Installation

-Add `cucumber-salad` to your `Gemfile`.
+Add `dill` to your `Gemfile`.
 Then add

-    require 'cucumber/salad/boot'
+    require 'dill/cucumber'

 to your `env.rb`.